zNaLa/docs/docs/FAQ-doc2.md

 **Normal Users/Users without any special roles:**

-1. Are able to add songs to the list (queue) but can’t remove them.
+1. Are able to add songs to the list (queue) but can’t remove others songs (can remove their own songs).
 2. Are able to use commands that don’t interfere with other people’s music.
     + **Example:** `lyrics`, `np`, `queue`, etc.
 3. Can't skip a song without voting.